LilyTao123/ny_taxi_etl_airflow_spark_gcp/airflow/problem_solved.md

     run airflow scheduler start

 3. unable to use spark solved: add package in requirement -> ensure docker-compose have dockerfile, and right loction
 4. to utilise spark: solved: airflow version and python version, forgot to add JAVE_HOME

+Need to do
+1. add unique row ID
+2. passenger count